hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

     - basic project &mdash; [hiqdev/hisite](https://github.com/hiqdev/hisite);
         - framework &mdash; [yiisoft/yii2](https://github.com/yiisoft/yii2).

-In the [README](https://github.com/hiqdev/hisite-template) you can find how to setup the project on your side &mdash; easy enough: `composer create-project` plus configuration settings.
-Thanks to themes implemented as plugins and use of the theming library [hiqdev/yii2-thememanager]  you can change `yii2-theme-flat` to `yii2-theme-original` then run `composer update` and the site will change it's clothes to other theme.
-As simple as change single line in `composer.json`.
+In the [README](https://github.com/hiqdev/hisite-template) you can find out how to setup the project on your side &mdash; Simply: `composer create-project` plus configuration settings.
+Thanks to themes implemented as plugins and the use of the theming library [hiqdev/yii2-thememanager]  you can change `yii2-theme-flat` to `yii2-theme-original` then run `composer update` and the site will change it's clothes to the other theme.
+Similarily as simple as changing a  single line in `composer.json`.

-There is another real working project that can be used as example of this approach and it is completely available at GitHub.
+There is another real working project that can be used as an example of this approach and it is completely available at GitHub.
-[Asset Packagist](https://asset-packagist.org/) is packagist-compatible repository that enables installation of Bower and NPM packages as native Composer packages.
+[Asset Packagist](https://asset-packagist.org/) is a packagist-compatible repository that enables the installation of Bower and NPM packages as native Composer packages.

-Hierarchy of dependencies looks like this:
+The Hierarchy of dependencies looks like this:

 - *"root"* &mdash; [hiqdev/asset-packagist.dev](https://github.com/hiqdev/asset-packagist.dev);
     - theme plugin &mdash; [hiqdev/yii2-theme-original](https://github.com/hiqdev/yii2-theme-original);